-Note: (-) indicates changes that are not material, therefore, not considered further in our assessment
+Note: OE refers to overestimation, UE to underestimation and Un to Uncertainty. "-" indicates changes that are not material and, therefore, not considered in the assessment.

 The exclusion of several carbon pools or emission sources may lead to overestimation of emission reductions or removals: